xybersolve/terraform_r53_web_host_module/README.md

 > Terraform module to orchestrate simple web host zone, including name server (NS) records.
 Create a host zone and A records for both domain and www.

+Notes: CNAME can be used for subdomain, but is not legal at root level.

 #### r53-web-host
 * inputs:
   * host_domain: Name of site